Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_sponge_device_for_beggar_heal              0       // Whether the Beggar should be fully healed when using the spongifier ttt_sponge_device_for_bodysnatcher             0       // Whether the Bodysnatcher should get the spongifier ttt_sponge_device_for_bodysnatcher_heal        0       // Whether the Bodysnatcher be fully healed when using the spongifier ttt_sponge_device_for_clown                    0       // Whether the Clown should get the spongifier ttt_sponge_device_for_clown_heal               0       // Whether the Clown should be fully healed when using the spongifier ttt_sponge_device_for_cupid                    0       // Whether the Cupid should get the spongifier
+ttt_sponge_device_for_beggar_heal              0       // Whether the Beggar should be fully healed when using the spongifier ttt_sponge_device_for_bodysnatcher             0       // Whether the Bodysnatcher should get the spongifier ttt_sponge_device_for_bodysnatcher_heal        0       // Whether the Bodysnatcher be fully healed when using the spongifier ttt_sponge_device_for_cannibal                 0       // Whether the Cannibal should get the spongifier ttt_sponge_device_for_cannibal_heal            0       // Whether the Cannibal should be fully healed when using the spongifier ttt_sponge_device_for_clown                    0       // Whether the Clown should get the spongifier ttt_sponge_device_for_clown_heal               0       // Whether the Clown should be fully healed when using the spongifier ttt_sponge_device_for_cupid                    0       // Whether the Cupid should get the spongifier